Dhp16/media-scrape/README.md

 2. Further possible configurations in `config.py`
-   1. `SOURCES` Your desired sources (currently supports any podcast on "https://www.listennotes.com/" and a single news website: "https://www.agrolink.com.br/")
+   1. `SOURCES` Your desired sources (currently supports any podcast on "https://www.listennotes.com/")
    2. `KEYWORDS` The keywords you would like to trigger alerts
    3. `TIMOUT_MS` Interval in milliseconds between checks for the latest podcast/article available (default 15 minutes).